Sun-lab/STpath/README.md

                --dropout_rate 0 \
                --dense_layer_size 0"
 ```
+### `create_patches.py`
+This script creates patches from the full-resolution WSIs based on the ST data such that there is one spot in each patch.
 ### `clustering_preprocess.R`
-This script handles the preprocessing and filtering of the ST data to prepare for clustering.
-It creates Seurat objects from the count matrices of all samples to be clustered and performs spot filtering to remove spots with abnormal gene detection and gene filtering to remove genes that are rarely expressed.
-The output is a Seurat object ready for clustering (`clustering.R`)
+This script handles the preprocessing of the ST count matrices to prepare for clustering.
+It performs filtering and creates Seurat objects from the count matrices of all samples, which are ready for clustering (`clustering.R`)
 ### `clustering.R`
 This script handles the normalization, integration, clustering, and identifying markers for a pre-processed Seurat object obtained by `clustering_preprocess.R`.
-### `create_patches.py`
-This script creates patches from the full-resolution WSIs based on the ST data such that there is one spot in each patch.
 ## Step-by-Step Guide
 ### Setup Environment
 1. Load Required Modules: Ensure that the necessary modules are loaded.
 This can be done via the shell script.